Document Type: Protocol

 Ownership Rule

-Partnership Brain owns lifecycle management.
+Partnership Brain owns lifecycle.

-No partnership should exist without clear ownership.
+No partnership exists without ownership.

 Performance Measurement Rule